This page is designed to answer the following questions:

 National Living Wage/National Minimum Wage

-At the time of writing the minimum wage in the UK for 25s and over is £8.72.
-There is a sliding scale of rates for under 25s.
+At the time of writing, the minimum wage in the UK for 25s and over is £9.50 per hour (due to be increased to £10.42 in April 2023).
+There is a sliding scale of rates for those under 25.
 It is against the law for an employer to pay less than the National Living Wage/Minimum Wage.

 Agreed Ways of Working

-As well as following company policies and procedures, agreed ways of working can also include following individual client’s care plans accurately, promoting their rights and ensuring they are safeguarded from abuse.
+As well as following company policies and procedures, agreed ways of working can include following individual clients’ care plans accurately, promoting their rights and ensuring they are safeguarded from abuse.

 Errors and mistakes should be reported rather than covered up to reduce their impact and serve as a learning opportunity to minimise the risk of it happening again.
 Everyone makes mistakes – employers understand this and should promote trust and transparency within their workplace culture.